 Follow Your Instincts

-Any successful practice will face these and many other client-based risks.
-It's important to remember:
+Any successful practice may face these and many other client-based risks.
+As such, it’s important to remember to do the following:

 - Trust your judgment.